Top 5 Crossrail property hotspots: How will Crossrail affect house prices?

 How can specialist finance help you with these Crossrail property hotspots?

-As demand ramps up in these new – yet underappreciated – commuter hotspots, there are a range of options available to investors.
+As demand ramps up in these new – yet underappreciated – commuter hotspots and other expensive places, there are a range of options available to investors.
 To ensure they get in ahead of their competition, investors can utilise the speed of bridging loans to get the ball rolling on a purchase.

 Bridging finance can be issued in as little as 3 days, allowing investors to take advantage of an opportunity before prices jump, or the limited supply dries up.
 We provide a range of bridging products to clients with varying plans in place.
 Be it a straightforward residential loan for a buy-to-let or permitted and light development for those planning to refurbish an asset to add value, increase EPC ratings, or convert a buy-to-let into an HMO.